Horse Round up

 At night – with a little luck - the northern lights may dance across the arctic sky, a truly magic experience!

 Type: Multi day tour with spare horses running along in a herd

 Operated by: A trusted partner of Exploring Iceland Tour

 Duration: 6 days / 5 nights/ 4 riding days

-Level of expertise required: Intermediate and experienced riders in good physical shape.
+Level of expertise required: Experienced riders in good physical shape

 Maximum Weight: 110 kg